MetOffice/CMEW/doc/source/about.rst

 .. include:: common.txt

-The Climate Assessment Workflow (|CAW|) is a workflow that is used to assess climate models.
+The Climate Assessment Workflow (|CMEW|) is a workflow that is used to assess climate models.

 |Cylc| v8 and |Rose| v2 are used as the workflow engine and application
-configuration system for the |CAW|, respectively.
+configuration system for the |CMEW|, respectively.